puzzle/ansible-training/content/labs/04.0/_index.en.md

 - Ensure port 80 is open on the `firewall`.

 {{% notice tip %}}
-Check what the options "immediate" and "permanent" of the service module mean and do.
+Check what the options "immediate" and "permanent" of the firewalld module mean and do.
 {{% /notice %}}

 - Run the playbook.
 After completion test if the `httpd.service` is running and enabled on node1.